Preprints

 Subjects: Biodiversity, Genomics, Integrative Biology, Other Ecology and Evolutionary Biology, Zoology

 Accurate assessment of historical species ranges is important for conservation science and management.
 Inaccurate historical species ranges can lead to incorrect assumptions about local extinctions, population trends, and potential sites for reintroductions.
 Yet, historical knowledge is often lacking for many species.
-Here, we examine the case of the bearded anole, Anolis pogus, which has long [...]
+Here, we examine the case of the bearded anole, Anolis pogus, which is long [...]

 Demographic expansion and panmixia in a St. Martin endemic, Anolis pogus, coincides with the decline of a competitor